All Battlefield 6 maps at launch

 (Image credit: EA)

-A series of military installations, bases and small settlements on a curving mountainside, with a lot of open space that needs to be navigated carefully.
-Aerial combat plays a major role in Liberation Peak, so make sure you know how to get jets and helicopters in Battlefield 6 (and perhaps more importantly, how to fly them with these Battlefield 6 flying tips).
+Liberation Peak features a series of military installations, bases and settlements on a curving mountainside.
+There's a lot of open space and aerial combat plays a big part here.
+So make sure you know how to get jets and helicopters in Battlefield 6 and, perhaps more importantly, how to fly them with these Battlefield 6 flying tips.

 Available Vehicles: Light Transports, IFVs, Tanks, Anti-Air (mobile and stationary), Attack Helicopters, Attack Jets